usaid-cs/yesterday-i-learned/random.md

 1. UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.
 1. In social situations, [people gauge how drunk they should be based on how drunk there peers are](http://www.reddit.com/r/science/comments/5318ph/_/d7p4bba?context=1000).
 Therefore, all patrons should play the game were if one person is late to the table, everyone should pretend to be hammered when he/she arrives, so he/she will overdrink.
 1. You can easily spend a thousand bucks on sushi at [Sushi Yasuda](http://nextshark.com/two-idiots-spend-1100-sushi/), a restaurant in NYC.
-1. The Australians looked for [the world's ugliest colour](http://time.com/4353765/worlds-ugliest-color-discourages-smoking/) to print on cigarette packages to prevent people from smoking.
-The colour was Pantone 448 (#4A412A), ie shit green.
 1. Nigeria is HUGE in GDP in relation to its African continent-mates, being 1.5x that of Egypt.
 There is no reason not to visit it.
 1. "Smoker" also refers to the ovens that smoke meats.
 1. Communist [Lenin towels](https://www.reddit.com/r/Frugal/comments/56r81k/linen_towels_or_how_i_save_half_off_my_laundry/) are more space-efficient than cotton towels.
 Linen towels also last much longer, and absorb much more water.